Signs of cyberbullying

 - Just listen to your child to start with.
 Jumping in too quickly to fix the problem can sometimes make it worse, so be sensitive to your child’s needs.

-- Let your child know that you’ll help if she wants you to, and that things will get better if the problem is brought out in the open.
+- Let your child know that you’ll help if she wants you to, and that things will get better if the problem is brought out into the open.

-- If you need to get your child’s school involved, make sure your child knows and that he has a say in the process.
+- If you need to get your child’s school involved, make sure your child is OK with this and has a say in the process.
 It might help him to know that telling a teacher is a good idea if he thinks someone from the school is involved.

 - Get professional help if your child seems distressed or withdrawn.
-Your child can contact Kids Helpline – Teens by phoning 1800 551 800, 24 hours a day, seven days a week.
+Your child can contact Kids Helpline – Teens by phoning 1800 551 800, 24 hours a day, 7 days a week.

 This is because many young people who are being bullied might not realise what’s happening at first.